-There are many different places you could leave the loose tooth for the fairy to pick up:
+There are many different places you could leave the lost tooth for the fairy to pick up:

 You could use a little box, or a small silk pocket left on the door.
 This is useful if your child is a light sleeper, or you find going into their room difficult.
-Or, you could make a cute tooth fairy pocket pillow, if you're crafty.
+Or, if you’re crafty, you could make a cute tooth fairy pocket pillow.

 Follow this video to make your own tooth matchbox.
 This could also be a sweet thing to do with your little one if they are nervous or excited about the whole process and are artistically inclined.

-Another idea we think is adorable is to leave the tooth in a hot air balloon somewhere near and above the bed.
-(This makes finding the present the tooth fairy left a fun and exciting experience.)
-Just make sure there’s an easy way of getting it down from the ceiling.
+Another adorable idea is to leave the tooth in a hot air balloon somewhere near and above the bed.
+(This makes finding the small gift the Tooth Fairy left a fun and exciting experience.)
+Just make sure there’s an easy way of getting it down from the ceiling!

 Otherwise, you can always make a tradition of your own.
 If your child especially likes trains, for example, you could leave a train carriage out with the tooth in.
 Whatever you choose, having a special place can make it an easier exchange for tired tooth fairies and a fun thing to do for kids.

-To make the moment really special, you could put up some fairy lights (or in this case, tooth fairy lights!) around their bed.
-Add anything magical that will set the mood for the tooth fairy's visit.
-Close the curtains and plant any letters under their pillow or perched on their bedside lamp to complete the scene.
-Add some glitter, if you dare.
+To make the moment really special, you could put up some fairy lights (or in this case, Tooth Fairy lights!) around their bed.
+Add anything magical that will set the mood: close the curtains and plant any letters under their pillow or perched on their bedside table to complete the scene.
+Add a sprinkle of glitter (fairydust), as you wish.

-Add anything else that you can think of to create a magical atmosphere et voila!
-Your child will be amazed by what has happened to their room and super excited for the tooth fairy's visit.
+Add anything else that you can think of to create a magical atmosphere—voila!
+Your child will be amazed by what has happened to their room and super excited for the Tooth Fairy’s visit.

-This is the perfect time to leave a letter under their pillow (or wherever you will be leaving the presents) from the tooth fairy, congratulating them on losing their first-ever tooth.
+This is the perfect time to leave a letter under their pillow (or wherever you will be leaving the presents) from the Tooth Fairy, congratulating them on losing their first-ever tooth.
 Here are 5 Letter Writing Tips from a Tooth Fairy.

 Before any teeth fall out, the fairy can also reply to any questions about it they might have.
-Concerns like it hurting can be calmed if the reassurance comes from the high authority on teeth (the tooth fairy!) because she will have seen a million of them.
+Concerns like it hurting can be calmed if the reassurance comes from the high authority on teeth because they will have seen a million of them.

-"How is Mr. Wobbly today?"
+"How is Mr. Wiggle today?"
 Kids who are unsure about this whole teeth-falling-out process can also give their tooth a name.
 This makes a fun game of the whole thing as it is falling out.
-You can ask them how their wobbly tooth is doing on a daily basis, and watch their progress for yourself.
+You can ask them how their wiggly tooth is doing on a daily basis, and watch their progress for yourself.

 You can also have a couple of tooth jokes to hand, for whenever the next tooth falls out.
 This makes a lighthearted and fun moment out of it each time.
 And you can look forward to making them laugh, as their new smile appears.

-An original idea is to celebrate this special moment with something that reminds your child of just how grown-up they are becoming.
-In Turkey, a wonderful tradition they have is to go to a workplace which inspires their child and to bury the tooth near or in front of it.
+An original idea is to celebrate this special moment with something that reminds your child just how grown-up they are becoming.
+In Turkey, there’s a wonderful tradition to go to an inspirational workplace and to bury the tooth near or in front of it.
 So, if your little girl wants to become a nurse or a doctor, you could visit the local hospital and bury the tooth nearby.
-If your little boy wants to be a teacher, visit the local school, and so on.
+If your little boy wants to be a teacher, you visit the local school, and so on.

-The place can be anywhere that represents their aspirations for later life.
+The place can be anywhere that represents their aspirations for later in life.
 This can be a refreshing way to remind your child of their meaning or purpose, give them a sense of direction and an excitement about growing up.
-This could be linked to the tooth fairy, and perhaps a little letter about their aspirations could be sent that night.
+This could be linked to the Tooth Fairy, and perhaps a little letter about their aspirations could be sent that night.